top of page

 stephanie-leblanc-Z6li3xrCaD0-unsplash.j

-I have had interest in the book from literary agents and book publishers, but no offers have been forthcoming.
-If you work in the publishing industry or know someone who does, and this project sounds interesting to you, please contact me.
+I have written a classical design book, and I have had interest from book publishers, but no offers have been forthcoming.
+If you work in the publishing industry, and this project sounds interesting to you, please contact me.
 The manuscript has been completed.

 lode-lagrainge-T-JbelFSEt4-unsplash.jpg